OCA/connector-magento/magentoerpconnect/doc/howto/configure_shipping_methods.rst

 `Warehouse > Configuration > Delivery Methods`.

-For each shipping method in Magento, you need to create a delivery method in OpenERP.
+For each shipping method in Magento, you need to create a delivery method in Odoo.

 The connector creates a product `[SHIP] Shipping costs`, you can use it for the Delivery Product.